Humanoid was written in 2012. Many things have changed since then, but some remain the same.

 What does the future hold?

 The purpose of this book is multidimensional.
 First, it is to help understand some truths about artificial intelligence, and then – even more importantly – to help accept some truths about our own species.
-We will observe both robots and humans and note some interesting things about them.
+We will observe robots and humans and note some interesting things about both.

 At the very beginning, I would like to prevent a possible misunderstanding.
 This book celebrates love – true love.
 Not the love we think we are getting or the love we would like to get, but the love we are capable of giving.
 To whom or what we are giving it is a different issue.
 This book does not deny or look down upon love in any way.
 Love undoubtedly exists; the problem is that it’s often incorrectly defined and, therefore, incorrectly approached in everyday life.
 Furthermore, this book celebrates life – every form of it, including the “synthetic” ones (which are by no means less valuable).